Alí Chumacero: Biography

 In 1940, while studying at the university, he founded the magazine Tierra Nueva, along with Jorge González Durán, Leopoldo Zea y José Luis Martínez, which was in circulation until 1942.
 In this publication the authors sought to balance the spontaneity of modern literature with the rigor of academic literary studies.

 He married in 1949 with Lourdes Gómez Luna and the couple had five children.

 He died in Mexico City from pneumonia in 2010, aged 92.

 Career

-Between 1952-53, Chumacero received scholarships for the Colegio de México and for the Mexican Center of Writers.
+Between 1952 and 1953, Chumacero received scholarships for the Colegio de México and for the Mexican Center of Writers.
 He became a member of the Mexican Academy of Language in 1964.
 He was a director of the Fondo de Cultura Económica.

-He worked as an editor of various publications, starting as joint editor of Tierra Nueva magazine from 1940–42 and going on to edit Letras de México, El Hijo Pródigo and La cultura en México (a cultural supplement to the Mexican newspapers Novedades and Ovaciones).
+He worked as an editor of various publications, starting as joint editor of Tierra Nueva magazine from 1940 to 1942 and going on to edit Letras de México, El Hijo Pródigo and La cultura en México (a cultural supplement to the Mexican newspapers Novedades and Ovaciones).